wanderleyteixeira/build-arm/README.md

 * Now on Virtualbox, create a virtual machine and set approximately 20 GB of space and save

-* After the virtual machine is created, go to the `Settings` in VirtualBox and enable two `Network Adapters`.
-Set one as a `Bridge Adapter` and select the device name.
-Save

-* Mount the Debian iso on the virtual drive

-* Start the virtual machine and install Debian.
-Make sure that only the Standard system utilities are installed
+* Start the virtual machine and install Debian as shown in the instructions [here](https://github.com/wbtf/build-arm/blob/master/InstallDebian.md).

 * Once logged in, you can start preparing the system